Kendall Jenner, Ben Simmons Breakup Rumor Leads To Another Media Dispute

 It’s been quite a week for dodgy rumors about Ben Simmons and Kendall Jenner.

-Days after the New York Daily News reported that Simmons, earlier in the season, had faked being sick after partying with Jenner in Florida- leading to harsh denials from Simmons’ team, the Philadelphia 76ers – there’s another very thin rumor that the couple has broken up, as reported by Crossing Broad.
+Days after The New York Daily News reported that Simmons, earlier in the season, had faked being sick after partying with Jenner in Florida — leading to harsh denials from Simmons’ team, the Philadelphia 76ers — there’s another new rumor that the couple has broken up, as reported by Crossing Broad.

 The sports gossip blog Terez Owens reported earlier this week that Simmons and Jenner had broken up.
-The report cited an Instagram story posted by a woman who was playing with a dog that resembled Simmons’ dog, in a home that resembled that of the basketball player.
+The report cited an Instagram Story posted by a woman who was playing with a dog that resembled Simmons’ dog, in a home that resembled one belonging to the basketball player.

-HughE Dillon, a photographer in the Philadelphia area who often reports on celebrity goings-on in that city- and who has broken stories in the past about public appearances by Simmons and Jenner specifically- said on Twitter that he doubts the rumor is true.
+HughE Dillon, a Philadelphia resident who has broken stories in the past about public appearances by Simmons and Jenner, said on Twitter that he doubts the rumor is true.

 “Where’s actual proof.
 No screenshots of them follow or her name,” Dillon posted on Twitter.
-After noting that Simmons and Jenner still follow each other on social media, Dillon added that he had received the same tip but that he “ignored it after a bit of research.”
+After noting that Simmons and Jenner still follow each other on social media, Dillon added that he had received the same tip — but that he had “ignored it after a bit of research.”

-Whatever the truth of the Terez Owens rumor, it does not appear that Jenner has been in attendance for any of the three games so far in the 76ers’ first-round playoff series with the Brooklyn Nets.
-While Simmons had a subpar game in Game 1 of the series, he has surged in the second and third games, both Philadelphia wins.
+Whatever the truth of the Terez Owens rumor, it does not appear that Jenner has been in attendance of any of the three games in the 76ers’ first-round playoff series with the Brooklyn Nets so far.
+While Simmons had a subpar game in Game 1 of the series, he has surged in the second and third games — both Philadelphia wins.
 On Thursday night, in Brooklyn, Simmons scored a career-high 31 points in a 131-115 win for Philadelphia, per ESPN.com.
-The performance also followed several days of trash talk from fans of the Brooklyn Nets as well as players on the team.
+The performance also followed several days of trash talk from fans of the Brooklyn Nets, as well as from players on the team.

-The “breakup” kerfuffle follows an episode earlier this week after Chris Sheridan, a veteran NBA reporter, wrote in The New York Daily News about trouble with the 76ers, including speculation that coach Brett Brown could be fired without a strong playoff run this year.
+The breakup rumor follows an episode earlier this week wherein Chris Sheridan, a veteran NBA reporter, wrote about trouble with the 76ers in The New York Daily News.
+His writings included speculation that coach Brett Brown could be fired should he not produce a strong playoff run this year.

 Ben Simmons & Kendall Jenner Breakup When IG Model Post Video of Her in Simmons House With Her Dog; Here is How Kendall Reacted (Pics-Vids) https://t.co/80lfmCvoCe pic.twitter.com/9XYQ84iJh8